 You can utilize a computerized maintenance management system (CMMS) to efficiently track your spare parts inventory.
 For smaller companies, this can be cost-prohibitive.
 But for larger operations, an inventory management system or enterprise POS system with inventory capabilities is an excellent option.

 To improve your counting efficiency, you can consider using barcode scanners with your parts inventory management system.
 That way, you can simply scan items as they go in and out of your spare parts inventory.
 This is way better and less error-prone than manually counting inventory by hand.

 If your spare parts inventory is particularly large, it can be a challenge to locate items.

-To make it easier for you and your staff, you need to have a system on where you store each spare part, down to the bin number.
-Stick to that notation, and use it when labeling your spare parts in your inventory management system.
+To make it easier for you and your staff, you need to have a spare parts management system system where you store each spare part, down to the bin number.
+Stick to that notation, and use it when labeling your spare parts in your spare parts inventory management system.

 Never have a bin with multiple spare parts in it, no matter how tempting it might be to save space.
 This can create confusion that will be difficult to trace and rectify.

 Once you have that in place, you then need to train your staff to know and follow the notation you set.
-This allows them to know the exact location of a spare part simply by checking the entry in your inventory management system.
+This allows them to know the exact location of a spare part simply by checking the entry in your spare parts inventory software.